HKUST-Aerial-Robotics/VINS-Fusion/README.md

 ```
 Other papers are under review yet...

-*If you use VINS-Mono for your academic research, please cite our related papers.*
+*If you use VINS for your academic research, please cite our related papers.*

 ## 1. Prerequisites
 ### 1.1 **Ubuntu** and **ROS**